mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 In order to exploit this functionality you have to open the Projections section and navigate in the new ER Schema tab.
 You can create a new ER Schema and start designing it!
 When configuring the Single View Creator, in the Single Views section, you just have to select one of the ER Schemas created in the aforementioned section from a dropdown list.

-This feature will only be available for PaaS users and it can be activated only for specific projects.
+This feature is available only for SaaS users and it can be activated only for specific projects.
 If you want to try it out, contact your system administrator!
 Do not miss out the [official documentation](/fast_data/configuration/config_maps/erSchema.md#use_the_no_code)!

 ![Fast Data No Code](./img/10.6/fast_data_no_code.png)